ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --focus "co2 atmosphere" --neighbourhood 3
     ```

-    Alternatively, parameters `focus` and `neighbourhood` may be set with a list of buses and respective neighbourhoods to enable focusing on several aspects/segments of the network at the same time (as opposite to just one bus and respective neighbourhood).
+    Alternatively, parameters `focus` and `neighbourhood` may be set with a list of buses and respective neighbourhoods to enable focusing on several aspects/segments of the network at the same time (as opposed to just one bus and respective neighbourhood).
 Setting these parameters with a list of buses/neighbourhoods (instead of a scalar) enables PyPSATopo to visit and combine the output of each bus into one single topographical representation, potentially generating a [disjoint union of graphs](https://en.wikipedia.org/wiki/Disjoint_union_of_graphs).
 As an example, the following generates the topographical representation of a network by focusing/starting on buses `my_bus0` and `my_bus1`, and including all the components attached to these buses up to a maximum neighbourhood degree of `2` and `3`, respectively:

     ```python
     pypsatopo.generate(my_network, focus = ["my_bus0", "my_bus1"], neighbourhood = [2, 3])